 The second graph (green) represents the range of Total Standard Scores (TSS).
-Placement into an Academic or Languages program is based on this score.
+Placement into an Academic program is based on this score.
 Your child’s TSS is calculated by adding the standard score for each of the four tests together.
 Your child’s score will be indicated in BLACK with a corresponding arrowhead.

-In order for children to be considered for Academic or Languages programs only, they must score a minimum TSS of 210 (represented on the graph in RED).
+In order for children to be considered for Academic programs only, they must score a minimum TSS of 210 (represented on the graph in RED).
 However, due to high competition for specific schools/programs, the actual TSS required for entry is often higher.

 To help you gain an understanding of your child’s likelihood for placement in Year 7 2020, you are able to compare your child’s TSS with the minimum entrance scores that resulted in placement in previous years.

 It is important to remember that as the pool of applicants changes each year, previous scores should be used as a guide only and not as a guarantee for placement.